cccbauer/MURFI-user-manual/murfi-setup.md

 Note: sometimes the docker deamon has to be started manually before buildding the container:

 `systemctl start docker`

-## get Singularity

-get the latest Singularity and closely follow this [installation guide](https://sylabs.io/guides/3.0/user-guide/installation.html)

-here is the example used in 2021.12.13

-### update all

 `sudo apt-get update && sudo apt-get install -y \
     build-essential \